muratcorlu/jedifocus/README.md

 ## Wanna Help?

-Any help and feedback is more than appreciated.
+Any help and feedback are more than appreciated.

 If you want to report a bug; or share a comment or suggestion, [file an issue][ticket].